Vape Tanks Guide

-Selecting the right tank diameter to match your current battery ensures that your setup looks well paired.
+It is important to pick the right tank diameter to match your battery to make sure your setup looks well paired.

-If you happen to use a vape tank which has a larger diameter than the battery you are using, then this will cause something called ‘overhang’.
+If you happen to use a large tank which has a bigger diameter than the battery you are using, then this will cause something called ‘overhang’.
 Although this does not mean the tank won’t work, it is not a great look.

 It is worth noting that virtually all vape tanks use the same connection (called 510) which is compatible with 99% of all e-cig batteries.
 The only exceptions to this rule would be bespoke magnetic connections for certain models, and something called an ‘eGo’ connection, which is an older style connection used on pen style batteries, with the Vapouriz FUSE tank being one example.

 When choosing a vape tank you can select from with a bottom filled vape tank or a top filled vape tank.
 Each has their own distinct benefits.